carbon-language/carbon-lang/docs/design/generics/details.md

 }
 ```

+Note that it is the definition of a `TotalOrder` implementation that triggers
+the instantiation of `PartialOrder` for `Song`, a forward declaration of the
+implementation does not.

 The resulting impl definition must be legal where it is instantiated.
 For
 example it must respect the [orphan rule](#orphan-rule), or the triggering impl
 is invalid.